ACINQ/eclair/README.md

 Eclair reads its configuration file, and write its logs, to `~/.eclair` by default.

 To change your node's configuration, create a file named `eclair.conf` in `~/.eclair`.
+Make sure that you enter the same rpc credentials as you did in ```bitcoin.conf```.
 Here's an example configuration file:

 ```
 eclair.server.port=9735
 eclair.node-alias=eclair
 eclair.node-color=49daaa
+eclair.bitcoind.rpcuser=foo
+eclair.bitcoind.rpcpassword=bar
 ```

 Here are some of the most common options: